philscanlon/Hackathon2016/docs/getting-started.md

 1. Save the payload to a file
 2. Use the -pal option to sdkperf to send a message with the contents of the file as a binary attachment

+## 5. Hack something new

+Optional - have a look here, or create something in your team : https://github.com/philscanlon/Hackathon2016/blob/master/docs/no-idea-too-silly.md

 ## Tips
 * AWS supports multiple zones, so when you login, or create an AMI, check you are in the correct region if you cannot find your instance